blackbetty/simple-chat-api/README.md

 npm install

-create a user on your postgres database with the name of your current system user (for simplicity, for now)
+create a user on your postgres database with the name of your current system user

 run `$ node models/database.js`